Is It Possible to Ride a Motorbike Across Mongolia?

-In practice, riding in Mongolia is challenging at times, but for many people it is also very achievable with the right preparation and expectations.
+In reality, riding in Mongolia can be challenging at times, but for many people it is also very achievable with the right preparation, mindset and expectations.

 What Riding in Mongolia Is Really Like